hmendozarDCC/mat186-lab-manual/labs/lab14.md

 5. Calculate the 95% Confidence Interval.
 6. **Reflection:** In your Quarto document, explain in your own words why we "sample with replacement" during bootstrapping.
 </div>

+---

+## Accessibility Tip: The 'infer' Logic
+The `infer` package uses "verbs" (`specify`, `generate`, `calculate`) that make the code much more readable for students using screen readers.
+It allows them to follow the logical flow of the experiment step-by-step rather than memorizing complex nested functions.